 Michigan Vehicle Code 257.677a prohibits "the obstruction of safety vision by removal or deposit of snow, ice, or slush."
 This includes the end of driveways, where banked snow can reduce visibility for vehicles trying to enter the roadway.

-"Growing piles of snow make it difficult for drivers to make sure it's safe to pull out onto the highway, and tough for drivers to see other vehicles waiting to pull out," said State Transportation Director Paul C. Ajegba.
+"Piling snow at the end of a driveway may be convenient, but makes it difficult for drivers to make sure it's safe to pull out onto the highway, and tough for drivers to see other vehicles waiting to pull out," said State Transportation Director Paul C. Ajegba.
 "Our crews work to keep the shoulders clear and knock down snowbanks at intersections for motorist safety, and residents and business owners need to do the same at their driveways."

 Trails of snow left on the pavement while plowing across the road also can cause problems.
-The snow can become packed and create ridges on the road, or, as temperatures change, the area can become icy.
+As temperatures change, slushy snow can become packed and icy, or refreeze in ridges of ice across the road.

 "Careless plowing creates an added hazard to unsuspecting motorists and plow drivers," Ajegba said.